IfeBusola263/to-do-App/README.md

 - 📱 **Cross-platform**: Works on iOS, Android, and Web
 - ✅ **Task Management**: Create, edit, delete, and complete tasks
+- 🎤 **Voice-to-Task**: Speak your tasks and let App intelligently split them into separate items
-- � **Due Dates**: Set due dates with smart sorting and overdue detection
+- 📅 **Due Dates**: Set due dates with smart sorting and overdue detection
 - 🔍 **Search & Filter**: Powerful search and filtering capabilities
 - 🎨 **Beautiful Animations**: Smooth transitions and micro-interactions
 - 💾 **Persistent Storage**: Your tasks are saved locally using AsyncStorage